-As mentioned previously, fire needs oxygen.
-As you exit the house, try to close the doors safely behind you.
+As mentioned previously, fire feeds on oxygen.
+With this in mind, try to close the doors safely behind you as you leave.
 This will form a barrier that will block off oxygen to the fire.

-Have you ever used a rocket stove while camping?
-These are “J”-shaped stoves with a fire at the bottom of the “J”.
-Smoke exits through one of the top ends, and oxygen is sucked through the other.
-These are incredibly efficient means of cooking food with minimal fuel, and they help demonstrate why you’re going to want to shut the door to the house as you leave.
+To jog your memory, these are J-shaped stoves with a fire at the bottom of the “J.” Smoke exits through one of the top ends, while oxygen is sucked through the other.
+This design allows you to cook food with minimal fuel–demonstrating why you’re going to want to shut the door to your house or apartment building as you leave.

-This is just another way you can better your chances of saving your home.
+In this way, you will significantly boost your chances of saving your home.

 Pull the Fire Alarm

-If you live in an apartment, it’s likely to have a fire alarm on every floor.
-When you pull down on the handle, an alarm will go off throughout the entire apartment complex.
-This will alert everybody that it’s time to take appropriate action as quickly as possible.
+If you live in an apartment, it’s likely that there is a fire alarm on every floor.
+You already know the score: When you pull down on the handle, an alarm will sound throughout the entire apartment complex, alerting everyone that it's time to evacuate.

-Otherwise, they may have to wait for their smoke detectors to go off, and by that point, it may be too late.
-Remember, the presence of a smoke detector alone doesn’t guarantee that one will survive a house fire.
+Without taking this action, your neighbors will have to wait for their smoke detectors to be triggered, and by that point, it may be too late.
+Remember: the presence of a smoke detector doesn’t inherently guarantee that one will survive a house fire.

 What Do I Do if Escape Is Impossible?